MarichenK/Master-s-Thesis-V25/README.md

 This Python script can be used in the Python console in 3D Slicer.
 It sets all values more than 0 to 1, making it binary.

+## DSCcalc.py
+Code that calculates the DSC between two ROIs.
+Case name, MR sequence, and ROIs needs to be specified.

+## HD95calc.py
+Code that calculates the HD95 between two ROIs.
+Case name, MR sequence, and ROIS needs to be specified.
+Distance is given in cm.